 A model of teacher stress (adapted from van Dick 2006, p.37, modified by the authors)

-Fig. 1 shows, in a simplified way, how classroom events affect teachers’ stress levels, according to the model of teacher stress proposed by @van2006stress: When potential stressors (e.g., classroom disruptions) occur during teaching (1), teachers intuitively judge how disruptive the event is in a primary appraisal (2).
+Fig. 1 shows, in a simplified way, how classroom events affect teachers’ stress level, according to the adaptation of the Lazarus model to teacher stress proposed by @van2006stress: When potential stressors (e.g., classroom disruptions) occur during teaching (1), teachers intuitively judge how disruptive the event is in a primary appraisal (2).
 If potential stressors are judged as threatening, i.e., as actual stressors (3), teachers consider whether they have sufficient resources for coping with the stressors (4).
 Teachers utilize these resources in trying to cope with the stressors, e.g., by employing classroom management strategies (5).
 In cases when coping fails, stress ensues, often accompanied by physiological reactions like increased HR (6).
 As part of the coping process, and dependent on its outcomes, teachers re-evaluate the stressor (7).

-As shown in Fig. 1, both primary and secondary appraisals are influenced by teachers’ professional experience.
-As professional experience grows, teachers develop cognitive scripts for managing classroom events, resulting in more complex and effective classroom management skills [@wolff2021classroom].
-In turn, effective classroom management strategies are considered to be important resources and alleviates the stress response.
-Furthermore, classroom management skills and problem-focused coping styles are linked to fewer instances of emotional exhaustion [@maslach2001job; @clunies2008self].
-Particularly novices face considerable stress and often feel overwhelmed by the demands of teaching [@ophardt2017klassenmanagement; @wolff2015keeping; @klusmann2012berufliche] with many leaving the profession within the first five years [@ingersoll2003].
-Accordingly, when resources are lacking and coping fails, negative consequences for health (e.g., burnout) and for work (e.g., high turnover rates) can arise [@jalongo2006; @unterbrink2007; @aloe2014], highlighting the importance of professional expertise in managing stress [@fisher2011].
-However, developing skills from professional experience requires a deliberate choice “to improve, to learn through […] experience, and to integrate new knowledge into future performances” [@dunn1999deliberate, p.
-647].
-Such expertise grows in time, so that, ideally, professional experience fosters an increase in coping strategies and diminishes stress in everyday situations.
+As shown in Fig. 1, teachers´ primary and secondary appraisal as well as coping attempts are influenced by professional experience.
+As professional experience grows, teachers develop cognitive scripts for managing classroom events, resulting in more complex and problem-focused classroom management skills [@wolff2021classroom], and thus more effective coping and less stress..
+Empirically, classroom management skills and problem-focused coping styles are linked to fewer instances of emotional exhaustion [@maslach2001job; @clunies2008self].
+Novices in the teaching profession, on the other hand, face considerable stress and often feel overwhelmed by the demands of teaching [@ophardt2017klassenmanagement; @wolff2015keeping; @klusmann2012berufliche] with many leaving the profession within the first five years [@ingersoll2003].
+Accordingly, when resources are lacking and coping fails, negative consequences for health (e.g., burnout) and for work (e.g., high turnover rates) can arise [@jalongo2006; @unterbrink2007; @aloe2014], highlighting the importance of professional expertise for managing teacher stress [@fisher2011].

-As @obbarius2021 and colleagues have criticized in their study, research often overlooks the complexity of the transactional stress model by neglecting the investigation of additional parameters such as professional experience, appraisal, and coping strategies.
-Research highlights links between additional variables such as primary appraisal and stress levels [@goh2010revised].
-In a questionnaire study with N = 410 French teachers, @laugaa2008stress showed that perceived stress and coping strategies are important variables in explaining variance in burnout.

 ## Present Study

-The present study aimed to explore the relations between teachers´ professional experience, HR response, and the subjective appraisals of stress response in a micro-teaching unit, comprising a series of experimentally manipulated classroom disruptions.
-We analyzed data from in-service and pre-service teachers who participated in a laboratory study as part of a larger project targeting the development of classroom management.
-As part of the larger project, participants came to the lab individually and taught a self-prepared 15-minute micro-teaching unit to a class of three actors (i.e., trained student assistants) who performed several typical and possibly disruptive classroom events.
-The micro-teaching unit was potentially stressful for the participants, given its unfamiliar setting and the disruptions of participants’ teaching flow.
-Thus, in the present study, we were particularly interested in mapping the changes in participants’ HR before, during, and after this micro-teaching unit.
-We recorded HR data for a total duration of approximately two hours, which was divided into five phases (see Fig. 2).
-All participants wore a fitness tracker on their wrists and experienced the phases in the same order.
+The present study aimed to explore the relations between teachers´ HR response, and their subjective appraisals of stress during a micro-teaching unit and to relate their self-reported appraisals and physiological stress responses to their teaching experience.
+We analyzed data from in-service and pre-service teachers who participated in a laboratory study as part of a larger project targeting the development of classroom management skills.
+Participants came to the lab individually and taught a short lesson to a class of three actors (i.e., trained student assistants) who performed several typical and possibly disruptive classroom events.
+The micro-teaching unit was thus potentially stressful for the participants